timspro/server/README.md

 # server

-A wrapper around Express

 ```
 npm install @tim-code/server
 ```

+A wrapper around Express that exposes commonly used functionality to a CLI

 ## CLI

-The CLI of server is a wrapper around Nodemon
+The CLI of `server` is a wrapper around Nodemon

 ### Options